xinconan/ionic-site/README.md

 ionic-site
 ==========

-Repo for the ionicframework.com site
+Repo for the ionicframework.com site.
+To preview local Ionic changes, follow the instructions at the [Ionic repo](https://github.com/driftyco/ionic#documentation).

 gulp watch uses LiveReload.
 You may have to up your max file limit with the following command:

-    ulimit -n 5000
+    ulimit -n 7000

 ## Local Build